Cheshire East libraries health and wellbeing offer

 Reading Well scheme

-The books are available for anyone to borrow from the local library.
-You can also be recommended a title by a health professional to support treatment.
+The books are available for anyone to borrow from the local library, or you may be recommended a title by a health professional to support treatment.
 Many of the Reading Well titles are available to borrow as e-books.

-The programme is delivered by The Reading Agency in partnership with Libraries Connected as part of the Libraries Connected Universal Health Offer.
+The programme is delivered by The Reading Agency in partnership with Libraries Connected as part of the Universal Public Library Health and Wellbeing Offer.

 Reading well for mental health